 Django, CPython, and other core components.
 You can also select your own feed.

-When publishing to Windows Azure a setup task will run which will install all of the referenced products.
+When publishing to Microsoft Azure a setup task will run which will install all of the referenced products.